MarcoKuusk/CyberHygieneFeedback/README.md

 # Cyber Hygiene Feedback Tool

 ## Overview
 The Cyber Hygiene Feedback Tool is designed to help organizations and employees assess their cybersecurity practices through structured questionnaires.
 The project generates tailored feedback based on the responses provided, enabling users to identify areas for improvement in their cyber hygiene.
-The feedback is presented in detailed PDF reports for both employees and organizations.
+The feedback is presented in web interface format as well as detailed PDF reports for both employees and organizations.

 ## Project Structure
 ```